jgrams/keith/content/reports/2021-05-14-worst-day-on-trail-but-still-amazing-and-exactly-where-i-want-to-be/index.md

 ---
 overrideDate: 2021-05-12T07:00:00.000Z
 title: Worst day on trail but still amazing and exactly where I want to be
-totd: "Totd: before the day took a turn ramblin said the sweetest thing I’ve heard in a long time.
+totd: "before the day took a turn ramblin said the sweetest thing I’ve heard in a long time.
 Her husband relates the smell of her B O with the time he spent with her in the Appalachian trail.... so it’s like a good smell to him 😭😭that’s so cute!!!
 Oh ramblin did the AT not sure if I’ve mentioned